Help us improve the health support fathers receive

 What we're calling for

-We want all fathers to have the right to an NHS health-check, covering key issues that can impact their own ability to be a great dad, as well as the health of their child and its mother.
+We want all fathers to have the right to an NHS health-check, covering key issues that can impact their own ability to be a great dad.

-Health staff including midwives, health visitors, GPs and mental health practitioners should be trained and required to engage with fathers, and ‘see’ men’s fatherhood as a matter of routine.
+We want key health staff - including midwives, health visitors, mental health practitioners, and GPs - to be trained and required to engage with fathers, and 'see' men's fatherhood as a matter of routine.
+There should be a ring-fenced budget for this mandatory practitioner training, with resulting father-engagement monitored and evaluated.

 Discover our other fatherhood-focused campaign, 'Six weeks for dad', and help us secure a better statutory paternity offer for Britain's fathers